microsoft/hands-on-lab-azure-functions/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-If necessary the source code with the solutions can be found in this Github Repository, under `./src/solutions/Lab1FuncStd`.
+You can refer to the solutions in the workshop's Github Repository, under `./src/solutions/Lab1FuncStd`.

 ### Preparation